stomar/lanyon/README.md

     You can specify additional Rack middleware in this file.

- 2. At the command prompt, build the site and start the web server with
+ 3. Build the site and start the web server with the following command:

     ``` sh
-    rackup config.ru
+    bundle exec rackup config.ru
     ```

 You can find an example site in the `demo` directory.